How to Stage an Alcohol Intervention

 The utility of an alcoholism intervention lies in the ability of the participants to appeal to the strength of the individual’s bonds with family members and close friends, get them outside of their own subjective and selfish motives, and look at their behavior as individuals close to them view it.
 Because there is strength in numbers, the intervention can work by removing the person with the alcohol use disorder from their own subjective viewpoint, addressing their issues with reluctance and denial, and implementing undesirable consequences if the person continues to abuse alcohol and decides not to enter treatment.

 What Not to Do At An Intervention for Alcoholism

+It can be hard to know how to stage an intervention for alcoholism.
 A sure way to reduce the effectiveness of an alcohol abuse intervention is to approach it in a manner that will automatically increase resistance and defensiveness in the individual with the alcohol use disorder.
-There are certain things to avoid when considering an intervention, such as:

 How Do Alcohol Abuse Interventions Work?

 There are several approaches to substance abuse interventions (see below); however, there are some general commonalities that apply to different intervention models.
 These models will typically begin with planning sessions, rehearsals, performing the actual intervention, and then following up on the effects/outcome of the intervention.
 Interventions can be performed without professional help, but this is not advisable.

 What is an Intervention Model?

 There are several models of substance use disorder interventions.